Mariatta/mariatta.github.io/content/pages/talk-chronology.rst

 Upcoming conferences
 ====================

-- `PyCon US 2018 Tutorial`_, I will give a tutorial titled **Build-a-GitHub-Bot Workshop**.
-  This will be the first time I ever give a formal tutorial.
-I'll probably do a dry run at PyLadies Vancouver in April.

-- `PyCon US 2018`_, I will give a talk titled **What is a Python Core Developer?**.
+- Keynoting at two conferences later this year, and that'll be all for 2018!

 Upcoming meetups
 ================

-- `Code and Coffee Pop-Up Richmond`_, Feb 28, 2018 in Richmond.
-I will present a brand new talk: **Automating GitHub Workflow with Bots**.
+Nothing for the rest of 2018.

 Past conferences
 ================

+- `PyCon US 2018 Tutorial`_, I gave a tutorial titled **Build-a-GitHub-Bot Workshop**.

+- `PyCon US 2018`_, I gave a talk titled **What is a Python Core Developer?**.

 - `PyCascades 2018`_, January 22, 2018 in Vancouver.
 I gave a quick lightning talk about (what else) **f-strings**.